 VMG is a boutique agency specializing in traditional and social media marketing.

-Our partners offer nearly a century of experience crafting superlative creative campaigns for Fortune 500 companies -- in television, radio, print, online and most recently, social media.
+Our partners offer nearly a century of experience crafting superlative creative campaigns for Fortune 500 companies.

 The Rhumb line is where we kick back, observe and comment on anything and everything.
 We encourage your digital graffiti.

 growing your business, drop us a line at firstname.lastname@example.org

 He was born in an obscure village, the Child of a peasant teen who knew not man.
 He grew up in another obscure village, where He worked in a carpenter shop until He was thirty.
 Then for three years He was an itinerant preacher.
 He never married or owned a home.
 He never held a job, yet paid taxes.
 He never set foot inside a metropolis.
 He never traveled two hundred miles from the place He was born.
 He never wrote a book, or held an office.
 He did none of the things that usually accompany greatness.
 He received no awards, no medals, no prizes from His peers.
 While He was still a young man, the tide of popular opinion turned against Him.
 His friends deserted Him.
 He was turned over to His enemies, and went through the mockery of a trial.
 He had no lawyers, no friendly juries, no fair hearing.
 He was nailed to a cross between two thieves.
 While He was dying, His executioners gambled for the only piece of property He had - His cloak.
 After He died, He was taken down and laid in a borrowed grave.
 Those who stood watch could not explain His disappearance.
 And yet two thousand years have come and gone, and today He is still the central figure for much of the human race.
 All the armies that ever marched and all the navies that ever sailed and all the parliaments that ever sat and all the kings that ever reigned, put together, have not affected the life of man upon this earth as powerfully as this "One Solitary Life."